What Causes Hair Loss?

 Recent scientific studies revealed successful use of Platelet Rich Plasma (PRP) to stimulate the growth of hair and reduce the effects of hair loss and thinning in both men and women.
 A study with 64 patients resulted in 62 of 64 patients getting successful results with improvement in the appearance of hair; new hair growth and improved hair strength.

-Platelet rich plasma (PRP) for hair loss or thinning combines PRP with a micro-needling treatment directly on the affected area.
+Platelet rich plasma (PRP) for hair loss or thinning combines PRP with PRP Injection directly on the affected area.
 PRP may be used as an alternative to hair transplantation if the hair is thinning (not bald) or as a complement, post-procedure.

 The recommended treatment schedule for PRP is once every month for 4-6 months or until desired result is reached, with quarterly maintenance treatments thereafter.